CMDBrew/adminterface/website/docs/intro.md

 We hope you will enjoy using this gem and look forward to hearing your feedbacks! 🙌

 ## Disclaimer
-Even though we have been widely using it internally and for our clients, ActiveAdmin Bootstrap is still in **beta and undergoes active development**.
+Even though we have been widely using it internally and for our clients, ActiveAdminBootstrap is still in **beta and undergoes active development**.

 Checkout our [Community] for the latest information.